My Te Papa Tupu Posse, Me, Jade Kake and

 We had a discussion the night before, Jacqui Macrae who was our coordinator, me and Jade Kake.
 We definitely did have a plan but, I have to be truly honest here, the moment I sat down on the stage every single thing I had prepared flew right out of my head, and I had to just be 'me' out there and be okay with being 'me'.
 An ordinary woman of a certain age surrounded by amazingness.

 I did not give my pepeha as my esteemed colleague, Jade Kake, who was on stage with me gave hers and, it was so beautiful and eloquent, I thought, nuh, I'm not stumbling through mine after that.
-Also, I have so many Iwi, I would be there for fecking ever.
+Also, I have so many Iwi, I would be there for ever.
 I literally can count the iwi I don't descend from on one finger.

 Also, for many reasons, Speaking te Reo is traumatic for me.
-I can understand it and read it, and write it, but oh my God, speaking it is a nightmare and something I will struggle with forever.
+I can understand it and read it, and write it, but oh my God, speaking it is a nightmare and something I jave and will struggle with forever.

 I think I did ok, and yes my Scotty too Hotty has told me over and over again that I was fantastic but you know how it is.
 Creatives are sensitive little beings aren't me (that was a bit Freudian) I mean we.